logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/list-table-grid/is-cell-selected/_index.md

 weight: 27
 aliases:
     - /TA_Automation/Topics/bia_is_cell_selected.html
+keywords: "is cell selected, check if specified cell is selected, check whether specified cell is selected, verify if specified cell is selected"
 ---
-keyword: [is cell selected, check if specified cell is selected, check whether specified cell is selected, verify if specified cell is selected]
----

-# is cell selected

 ## Description